seeren/database/README.md

 ### Seeren\Database\Dao

-Access object can be manipulated directy for execute an operation for and an access layer.
+Access object can be manipulated directy for execute an operation for a table and an access layer.

 ```php
 $select->query($table, $dal);